jlianyz/first-project/README.md

 * Image carousel is replaced with normal images so that users don’t have to constantly click
 * For section headers, the background is a black and white gradient instead of an image so that the page loads quicker.
 It is also difficult to find a suitable background image for jumbotrons this small.
 * Video is removed under the Rates section for quicker loading
-* Features are added to reduce the need to constantly click on page, eg, accordion is removed and images are shown individually
+* Features are added to reduce the need to constantly click on page, eg, image carousel in the Gym section is removed and images are shown individually
 * A drop down table is used for the timetable.
-If the desktop version of the schedule was shown, users would have to scroll right and down (since Javacript is not used)
+If the desktop version of the schedule was shown, users would have to scroll right and down (since Javacript is not used).
+To ensure that the drop down does not go out of the screen size, they are position differently depending on the day of the week.
 * The modal on the landing page is removed and the button links to the contact form instead, as the modal may take up too much space when clicked on.
 * Images and iframes are all responsive in size
 * Dropdown navbar so that users don’t have to scroll right, and to reduce amount of space taken.
 If users choose not to use it and just scroll down the page, there is a “Back to top” link so they don’t have to scroll all the way up again.